 Little Jerusalem Badlands State Park is not yet open to the public.

-We anticipate opening by summer 2019 but no date has been set.
+We anticipate opening sometime in 2019 but no date has been set.

 Little Jerusalem provides a tremendous opportunity to connect people to the wonders of the prairie.
 It is a one-of-a-kind landscape in Kansas and the state’s largest Niobrara Chalk formation.